Jeffrey Archer

 Jeffrey Howard Archer, Baron Archer of Weston-super-Mare (born 15 April 1940) is an English novelist and former politician.
-He was Member of Parliament (MP) for Louth (Lincolnshire) from 1969 to 1974, but did not seek re-election after a financial scandal that left him almost bankrupt.
+He was the Member of Parliament (MP) for Louth (Lincolnshire) from 1969 to 1974, but did not seek re-election after almost going bankrupt.
 Archer revived his fortunes as a novelist.
-His novel Kane and Abel (1979) remains one of the best-selling books in the world, with an estimated 34 million copies sold worldwide.
+His novel Kane and Abel (1979) remains one of the best-selling books in the world, with an estimated 34 million copies sold globally.
 Overall his books have sold more than 320 million copies worldwide.

-Archer was the deputy chairman of the Conservative Party from 1985 to 1986; he resigned after a newspaper accused him of paying money to a prostitute.
-In 1987 he won a civil case and was awarded large damages because of this claim.
+Archer returned to politics and was the deputy chairman of the Conservative Party from 1985 to 1986; he resigned after a newspaper accused him of paying money to a sex worker.
+In 1987, he won a civil case and was awarded large damages because of this claim.
 He was made a life peer in 1992 and subsequently became the first Conservative candidate to be selected as a candidate for mayor of London.
 He ended his candidacy in 1999 after it emerged that he had lied in the case in 1987.
-In 2001 he was sentenced to four years of imprisonment for perjury and perverting the course of justice, ending his active political career.
+In 2001, he was sentenced to four years in prison for perjury and perverting the course of justice, ending his active political career.
 He was released early in 2003.

+Archer retired from the House of Lords in 2024.

 Early life

 Jeffrey Howard Archer was born in the City of London Maternity Hospital in Holloway, London on 15 April 1940.
 He was two weeks old when his family moved to Somerset, eventually settling in the seaside town of Weston-super-Mare, where Archer spent most of his early life.

 His father, William (died 1956), was 64 years old when Jeffrey Archer was born.
 Early in his career, Archer gave conflicting accounts to the press of his father's supposed, but non-existent, military career.
-William Archer was, in fact, a bigamist, fraudster, and conman, who impersonated another William Archer, a deceased war medal holder.
+William Archer was, in fact, a bigamist, fraudster and conman, who impersonated another William Archer, a deceased war medal holder.
 He was at different times employed as a chewing gum salesman in New York and a mortgage broker in London.
 In the latter capacity, he was charged at the Old Bailey with a series of fraud offences.
 On being released on bail, he absconded to the US under the name William Grimwood.

 In the US, William Archer fathered a child, Rosemary Turner (21 June 1917 – 11 October 1986), Jeffrey's half-sister.
 In 1940 Rosemary married lawyer Brien McMahon who went on to become the Democratic senator for Connecticut (1945–1952) and a contender for the Democratic presidential nomination in 1952.
 After Brien McMahon's death that year, Rosemary married, in 1953, the Belgian ambassador to Washington, Baron Silvercruys.
 The First Lady, Mamie Eisenhower, was the guest-of-honour at their wedding.